ron-from-nl/TinyPass/README.md

 - Configure your (Apache) Web Server
 - Browse to https://your.ip/tinypass/

-The great thing about TinyPass is that it works with secrets and 100% Custom Fields that can be added, changed, rearranged, moved up and down and deleted any time.
+The great thing about TinyPass is that it works with Secrets and 100% Custom Fields that can be added, changed, rearranged, moved up and down and deleted any time.
 It also has a clean, non-distracting interface with a context driven menu along with many other fun features.